erinvdoyle/instatrip/README.md

   <img src="assets/documentation/googlesheet.png" height="500px"/>
   </p>

-My introduction to Google Sheets was from Code Institute's extremely helpful *Love Sandwiches* walkthrough project.
+My introduction to Google Sheets was by Code Institute's extremely helpful *Love Sandwiches* walkthrough project.
 I have often said to my Business Analyst husband that I am not a "spreadsheet person."
 I was more than pleasantly surprised by the ease of use incorporating these Sheets into both the walkthrough and my own project, and can now officially designate myself a Sheet Believer :sparkles:

 My Workbook *Instatrip* consists of a single Sheet.
-This Sheet is composed of 17 columns, 15 of which form the parameters for the user's travel preferences; and 32 rows, with each row representing a European city.
+This Sheet is composed of 17 columns, 15 of which represent the choices for the user's travel preferences; and 32 rows, with each row representing a European city.

 The column titles are as follows: City, IATA (airport code), Nightlife, History & Culure, Cuisine, Outdoorsy Experiences, Shopping, Off the Beaten Path Exploration, Romantic Adventure, Solo Travel, Hen or Stag Party, Time with Friends or Family, Overall Safety, Accessibility, Public Transportation, Tourism-Friendliness, and English-Speaking